collective/collective.developermanual/source/views/browserviews.rst

 ``class``
     is a Python dotted name for a class based on ``BrowserView``, which is responsible for managing the view.
-The Class's ``__call__()`` method is the entrypoint for view processing and rendering.
+The Class's ``__call__()`` method is the entry point for view processing and rendering.

 ..
 Note:: You need to declare the ``browser`` namespace in your ``configure.zcml`` to use ``browser`` configuration directives.